FeniXb3/microStudioCompanion/README.md

 I have checked some possible edge cases, but I cannot guarantee it will work in all possible setups.

+### Important note
+**Directories** with your project files are **removed** from your local project directory before files are downloaded​.
+It is done to make sure you will not have offline copy of files that were deleted in microStudio.

 ## Plans
 My target is to add ability to update and delete files on microStudio from your machine.